JingYuan0926/cannes/README.md

 ### Project Flow 1: Document Upload & Analysis

-1. **Upload Documents**
+1. **Upload Encrypted Data**
-   - Users upload PDF or DOCX files through our secure interface
+   - Users upload encrypted data through our secure interface
-   - Files are automatically parsed and processed within the secure environment
+   - Data is automatically processed within the secure environment
-   - Document content is extracted and prepared for AI analysis
+   - Encrypted content is decrypted and prepared for AI analysis

 2. **Establish Context**
-   - The AI system processes the uploaded documents to understand the content
+   - The AI system processes the uploaded encrypted data to understand the content
    - A session ID is generated to maintain conversation context
-   - Users receive confirmation that their documents are ready for analysis
+   - Users receive confirmation that their data is ready for analysis

 3. **Conversational Analysis**
-   - Users ask questions about their documents in natural language
+   - Users ask questions about the data in natural language
    - The AI provides concise, actionable insights (2-4 sentences by default)
    - Follow-up questions maintain context from previous interactions
+   - Users can view adaptive insight cards that display relevant information based on their needs
+   - A summary of all insight cards is provided for comprehensive overview

+4. **Three Types of Analysis**
+   - **Descriptive Analysis**: Understand what happened in the past with detailed data summaries and trends
+   - **Predictive Analysis**: Forecast future outcomes and trends based on historical patterns
+   - **Prescriptive Analysis**: Provide actionable recommendations and next steps for optimal decision-making

-4. **Detailed Analysis (Optional)**
+5. **Detailed Analysis (Optional)**
    - Users can request detailed explanations by explicitly asking for more information
    - The AI provides comprehensive analysis when requested
    - Source citations are included with clickable hyperlinks

-### Project Flow 2: Direct Chat Analysis

-1. **Start Conversation**
-   - Users can begin chatting with the AI without uploading documents
-   - The AI provides general data analysis insights and guidance
-   - Context is maintained throughout the conversation

-2. **Ask Questions**
-   - Users pose questions about data analysis, trends, or insights
-   - The AI responds with intelligent, well-formatted answers
-   - Responses include relevant source citations when appropriate

-3. **Follow-up Exploration**
-   - Users can ask follow-up questions to dive deeper into topics
-   - The AI maintains conversation context for coherent responses
-   - Complex queries are broken down into manageable insights

 ---